wombleton/gitlaw-nz/acts/P/Public Bodies Contracts Act 1959.md

 Reprint
-as at 1 February 2011
+as at 5 December 2013

 ![Coat of Arms of New Zealand](/images/leg-crest.jpg)